SSG Michael Lage

 After working as a patient representative with the Wounded Warrior Unit at Fort Sam Houston, Michael retired.
 He and April love cycling together, something they find physically and mentally therapeutic.
 The two also volunteer with several nonprofits including Operation Comfort, Wishes for Our Heroes, Project Hero, CAMO Estes, and Chive.

 Michael is grateful to know there are people like HFOT’s donors and supporters who care enough to build him and his family a forever home.
-“We will now be able to focus on the big things in life,” he says.
+“We are now able to focus on the big things in life,” he says.
 “Thank you for supporting those who have served this great country.”